binarygit/custom_enums/README.md

 # Custom Enumerables
- This is a project where I have to recreate some buil-in methods from Enumerable module.
+ This is a project where I have to recreate some built-in methods from Enumerable module.
  This project heavily uses Blocks concept of Ruby.

 ## Methods Recreated